 Starting a Society

 • Examine the list of existing societies to see if there is one that is already recognised which could accommodate your interest.
-A new society whose aims overlap substantially with an already existing one will not be recognised.
+If an already existing society overlaps with your idea, we suggest reaching out to them to potentially start a subcommittee or collaborate on events.
+A society proposal whose aims overlap substantially with an already existing one will not be recognised.

 • Contact the Secretary of the CSC at secretary@csc.tcd.ie to discuss your idea further.
 The Secretary will advise you about whether or not they think the idea should be developed.

-• If it is recommended by the Secretary, download a copy of the sample constitution and use this to draft your constitution.
+• Download a copy of the sample constitution and use this to draft your constitution.
 It contains certain sections which deal specifically with a society’s relationship to the CSC – duties of the society officers regarding submission of annual accounts and reports – which must be included in your society constitution.

-• Submit a final draft of your constitution and a full list of signatures to the Secretary of the CSC before the end of Week 12 of Michaelmas term.
+• Submit a final draft of your constitution and a full list of signatures to the CSC Secretary by November 30th, or before the end of Week 14 of Michaelmas term.
 Applications submitted after this date will not be accepted for review.

 Criteria for Recognition